-Fighting for an Islamic state within the southern provinces and behind a murderous campaign
+Fighting for an Islamic type state within the southern provinces based on the old sultanate of Pattani

 Other sources are linking the attack on Tuesday night and Wednesday morning to the deaths of two suspected insurgents in the Sai Buri district of Pattani the week previously.

 Ferocity, duration and organised nature of Tuesday’s attack has shocked local villagers